Hosting and bandwidth provided by MacAce.net.

 Cons:

-• Woefully inadequate 2 GB of RAM by default in all "Late 2010" models and the entry-level MC968LL/A configuration of the current MacBook Air "Core i5" 1.6 11-Inch (Mid-2011) as well.
-RAM cannot be upgraded after purchase (either model can be upgraded to 4 GB of RAM at the time of purchase only).
+• Woefully inadequate 2 GB of RAM by default in all "Late 2010" models and the entry-level MC968LL/A configuration of the MacBook Air "Core i5" 1.6 11-Inch (Mid-2011) as well.
+RAM cannot be upgraded after purchase (either model could be upgraded to 4 GB of RAM at the time of purchase only, so a system with 4 GB of RAM should be considered more valuable on the used market as it likely will be usable longer).

 • Modest internal storage that is not intended to be upgraded by an end user.

-• Battery is not easy to access or replace and is not intended to be replaced by an end user.
+• Battery is not easy to access or replace and is not intended to be replaced by an end user, either.

 • Keyboard is not backlit (Late 2010 models only, the Mid-2011 models have a backlit keyboard).